An Insider’s Letter About Michael Jackson’s women. THE PRICE OF A MISSING ENQUIRER

-You’ve surely guessed that by the most coveted issue I mean the National Enquirer story about June Chandler, Michael Jackson, and the children after their visit to Monaco.
+Yes, the issue most coveted by us is the one with a story about Michael Jackson, June Chandler and her two children and their visit to Monaco.

 In that story the National Enquirer introduced the Chandlers as Michael’s new adopted family and evidently provided a thrilling account of that trip on the basis of what June first told to her friend, and then the sister of that friend sold to the tabloid.

 The Monaco event was the first official outing of June Chandler Michael arranged for her and the children.
 Michael placed her immediately behind himself during the World Music Awards ceremony and took her children to the front row to sit next to Prince Albert.
 Afterwards he had them invited to the reception arranged by the royal family for the celebrities attending the World Music Awards ceremony.

 After her stay in the limelight it was inevitable for a tabloid like the National Enquirer to prick its ears in respect of June Chandler, especially if she was still wearing on her wrist the Cartier Love bracelet she had received from Michael in Las Vegas a month earlier.